SSpinelli/SSpinelli/README.md

 ### About Me

 I'm a passionate full stack web developer with strong experience in front-end technologies.
-With over 1.5 years of web development experience and a completed 1-year bootcamp at Trybe, I thrive on tackling complex and challenging projects.
+I thrive on tackling complex and challenging projects.

 🚀 My goal is to continuously enhance my skills and acquire new ones, aiming to become an increasingly experienced and specialized full-stack web developer.
 I'm always on the lookout for new challenges and opportunities to collaborate with talented teams and develop innovative, scalable solutions.